gXLg/hoverfly-eso/docs/00 - Basic thoughts/README.md

 a tricky system of dynamic variable references and complex mathematical expressions.

+The interpreting of hoverfly code is run in several steps:
+1) Code gets splitted into lines
+2) Empty lines or comments get removed
+3) Each line gets lexed and parsed
+4) Line after line, code gets executed
+This aprocah has some advantages: syntax errors occure before some operations are made, code easily gets interpreted multiple times on branching.

 In the process of learning hoverfly you will be surprised by the simplicity and in the same time complexity of it.
 Good luck learning hoverfly